-Step 5: Map the mailboxes between the source and target manually or using CSV file.
+Step 5: Map the mailboxes between the source and target manually or using a CSV file.
 After mapping, click Next to continue.

 Step 6: You can skip mailbox migration if the bad item count exceeds a specified value.
 Also, you can provide the synchronization options here.

-Step 7: To stay updated with the migration project, you can set notifications (for a start, stop, completion, bad count notification, etc.).
+Step 7: To stay updated with the migration project, you can set notifications (for start, stop, completion, bad count notification, etc.).

 Step 8: Now, select the days & hours in which you Allow or Deny migration.

 Step 9: Start the migration job immediately or schedule it to start at a specified time.
-Also, you can delegate the report console rights to an existing user or new user.
+Also, you can delegate the report console rights to an existing user or a new user.